OutbackMan/tetris/docs/source/index.rst

 .. toctree::
 	:maxdepth: 1

-	tutorial
+	tutorial/tutorial
-	api
+	api/api

 Downloading
 ---------
-To obtain a copy of game, follow the instructions in the `README <https://github.com/libuv/game/blob/master/README.md>`_.
+To obtain a copy of game, follow the instructions in the `README <https://github.com/OutbackMan/tetris/blob/master/README.md>`_.